 - Add on equipment is a separate cost to the bike

 Although you can cycle your way through Peloton workouts with your indoor bike of choice, the full Peloton experience requires a specialized brand bike, with an estimated delivery time of four to eight weeks.
-The basic bike, without additional equipment, costs around $1,895 with payments as low as roughly $49 per month, and comes with a 30-day at-home trial and a 12-month limited warranty.
-Add ons, such as cycling shoes, weights, and heart monitor strap, cost more.
+The basic bike, without additional equipment, costs around $1,495 with payments as low as roughly $38 per month and comes with a 30-day at-home trial and a 12-month limited warranty.
+It costs more for add-ons, such as cycling shoes, weights, and heart monitor straps.

 Additionally, you’ll need to buy a month Peloton All-Access Membership for around $39 per month to stream class content.
 But with 24-hour access to live classes—each accompanied by a DJ for a blast of motivation—many feel the price tag is worth it.
 Whether it’s a 20-minute ’80s Rock Ride or a 45-minute HIIT & Hills class, there is a workout to suit every day of the week.